michaelmacinnis/oh/doc/manual.md

     my name is: z
     my name is: x

+#### Syntax

+Oh can be extended with the `syntax` command.
+The `syntax` command is very similar to the `method` command except that the methods it creates are passed their arguments unevaluated.
+The `eval` command can be used to explicitly evaluate arguments.
+The calling context can be given a name.
+The name must after the list of arguments.
+The calling context's eval method can be used to evaluate in the calling environment.
+Oh's short-circuit `and` command is implemented using the syntax command.
+We implement it again below.

+    define x = (integer 1)
+    define y = (status 0)
+    define z = (boolean false)

+    define and-again: syntax (: lst) e = {
+            define r = false
+            while (not: is-null lst) {
+                    set r: e::eval: lst::head
+                    if (not r): return r
+                    set lst: lst::tail
+            }
+            return r
+    }

+    write: and-again x y z "we never make it here"

 ### Maps

 Using oh's map type, it is relatively simple to record the exit status